Bruno Guimarães

-Bruno Guimarães Rodrigues Moura (born 16 November 1997), known as Bruno Guimarães, is a Brazilian professional footballer who plays as a midfielder for club Newcastle United, which he captains, and the Brazil national team.
+Bruno Guimarães Rodriguez Moura (/pt-BR/; born 16 November 1997) is a Brazilian professional footballer who plays as a central midfielder for club Arsenal and the Brazil national team.

 Guimarães began his professional career with Athletico Paranaense, before moving to Lyon in 2020, and Newcastle United in 2022.
+He joined Arsenal in 2026.

 Club career

 Early career

 Bruno Guimarães was born in the São Cristóvão neighbourhood of Rio de Janeiro.
 His father was a taxi driver.
-His grandfather immigrated from Spain to Jarra, and through him Guimarães has Spanish citizenship.
-Guimarães made his debut with Audax. on 9 April 2015, aged just 17, by playing the last three minutes in a 2–1 Campeonato Paulista away win against Bragantino.
+His grandfather emigrated from Spain to Jarra, and through him Guimarães has Spanish citizenship.
+Guimarães made his debut with Audax. on 9 April 2015, aged 17, by playing the last three minutes in a 2–1 Campeonato Paulista away win against Bragantino.

 Guimarães was promoted to the main squad in the 2017 campaign after impressing in the year's Copa São Paulo de Futebol Júnior.

 Athletico Paranaense

-On 11 May 2017, he joined Athletico Paranaense on loan until April 2018 and was initially assigned to the under-23 squad.
+On 11 May 2017, Guimarães joined Athletico Paranaense on loan until April 2018 and was initially assigned to the under-23 squad.

 Guimarães made his Série A debut on 17 June 2017, coming on as a second-half substitute for Deivid in a 1–0 away defeat of Atlético Goianiense.
 The following 1 March, he was bought outright and signed a contract until 2021.

 Guimarães scored his first senior goal on 10 March 2018, netting his team's fourth in a 7–1 home routing of Rio Branco-PR, for the year's Campeonato Paranaense.
 He then became an undisputed starter for the main squad under new manager Tiago Nunes.
 He renewed his contract until 2023 on 5 February 2019.

 Lyon

 On 29 January 2020, Guimarães signed with Ligue 1 side Lyon on a four-and-a-half-year contract.
-The transfer fee paid to Athletico Paranaense was reported as €20 million, which also secured a 20% sell-on clause.
+The transfer fee paid to Athletico Paranaense was reported to be €20 million, which also secured a 20% sell-on clause.